Canada Elections Act

-The Canada Election Act limits spending on election advertising by interest groups, which was upheld by the Supreme Court of Canada in Harper v.
+The Canada Elections Act limits spending on election advertising by interest groups, which was upheld by the Supreme Court of Canada in Harper v.
 Canada (Attorney General) (2004).
 It also sets out various provisions regarding the publication or broadcast of election advertising and election results.

+History

 In 1989, the government of Canada appointed the Royal Commission on Electoral Reform and Party Financing regarding restrictions in the Elections Act inconsistent with Section Three of the Canadian Charter of Rights and Freedoms.
+In 2003, the Supreme Court of Canada ruled that parts of the Act did indeed violate Section Three on the basis that it unconstitutionally limits small political parties.

-In 1996, the Act was amended to establish a Register of Electors.
+In 1996, the Act was amended to establish a Register of Electors and the International Register of Electors.

 In 2003, the Act was extended to cover the nomination contests of registered parties.
-In 2007, it was amended to mandate fixed election dates.
+In 2007, it was amended by the Harper government to mandate fixed election dates.